xforce/anno1800-mod-loader/README.md

 Debugging will not be possible, the game is using Denuvo and VMProtect, I have my own tools that allow me to debug it, but I will not be sharing those publicly.

-> You can read a printf aka debug-log about any errors caused by missing Nodes, wrong paths or unrecognized node tests in ```Anno 1800/logs/mod-loader.log```
+> You can read a printf aka debug-log about any errors caused by missing nodes, wrong paths or unrecognized node tests in ```Anno 1800/logs/mod-loader.log```

 To test what a 'patch' you write does to the original game file, you can also use `xml-test`, which will simulate what the game will load.